Mold Inspection Cedar Park and Testing

 In some cases, mold in your home can make you sick, especially if you have allergies or asthma.
 Whether or not you're allergic to molds, mold exposure can irritate your eyes, skin, nose, throat, and lungs.
 Here's what you can do to combat mold problems, and take care of yourself and your home.

 Mold inspection Cost in Cedar Park TX

 A mold inspection is essential for your family’s health and well-being.
 Mold is a fungus and requires moisture to grow and flourish.
 Even in small quantities, the mold spores can quickly become airborne in the home and lead to health problems (especially of the respiratory tract) for the inhabitants.
-The mold can spread and cause extensive structural damage.
+The black mold can spread and cause extensive structural damage.
 This situation requires repairs and mold remediation.
-Mold inspection costs vary widely depending on the size of the property, extent of the mold inspection, number of mold air samples, and other factors.
-We've heard of price quotes as low as $300 and as high as $3,000.
+Mold inspection process costs vary widely depending on the size of the property, extent of the mold detection, number of mold swab samples, and other factors.
+We've heard of pricing as low as $500 and as high as $3,000.

 Signs of Mold in your Cedar Park House

 - Your air conditioning or heating smells weird

 - The grout between your shower tiles is dark